ethereum-mining/ethminer/API_DOCUMENTATION.md

 }
 ```

-This format does not honor any compliance with other miner's format and does not express values from dual mining, which, we reiterate, is not supported by ethminer.
+This format does not honor any compliance with other miners' format and does not express values from dual mining, which, we reiterate, is not supported by ethminer.

 ### miner_restart